frejahbarkler/41934_GR15_A3/README.md

 #### *Group 15: (s203634 & s203595)*

-(This markdown file includes the plan for the development of a new tool/workflow.
-It should include the following parts)

 **The goal of our tool** is to support the user to verify the structural load capacity.

 This tool is thereby intended for structural engineers, and requires a structural analysis, why we are particularly interested in structural components which are load bearing.